maxchene/kirby3-typesense/README.md

 ### 4.2 Typesense Search

-You can also create a TypesenseSearch class :
+You can also create a TypesenseSearch instance :

 ````php
  $searchEngine = new TypesenseSearch();